Trevor Morgan (actor)

 Trevor John Morgan (born November 26, 1986) is an American actor.
 He has appeared in the films Genius, The Sixth Sense, The Patriot, A Rumor of Angels, Jurassic Park III, The Glass House, Chasing 3000, Mean Creek, Barney's Great Adventure (based on the popular children's television series), Local Color, Family Plan, and Uncle Nino.

 Early life

-Trevor John Morgan was born in Chicago He has three older half siblings. and a younger brother, actor, Joey Morgan.
+Morgan was born in Chicago He has three older half siblings and a younger brother, actor Joey Morgan, who died in 2021.
 His parents are Lisa Morgan and Joe Borrasso of MbM Studios, a talent development and production company.
 When Morgan was five, the family relocated to Orange County, California, where Trevor appeared in various commercials.
 In 1997, the family moved to Los Angeles, California, so that he could pursue an acting career.

 Career

 Morgan first appeared in several commercials for McDonald's and Cheerios and was featured on a Life cereal box.
 He got his first break as Alec Mackenzie in the feature film Family Plan, which led him to appear in Barney's Great Adventure.
 Morgan was given the lead role of Duke Cooper in I'll Remember April.
 His co-star Haley Joel Osment was given the lead role of Cole Sear in The Sixth Sense, while Morgan played Cole's nemesis, a pretentious young actor.

 After the success of The Sixth Sense, I'll Remember April was rushed to video due to Osment's role as Pee Wee Clayton.
 Morgan's picture was replaced by Osment's on the box for marketing purposes.

 Actor/director Mel Gibson, who was looking for several child actors to play his seven children in The Patriot, saw Morgan and asked him to audition for the movie.
 Morgan landed the role, playing son Nathan Martin.

 He went on to appear in Jurassic Park III and The Glass House (2001).
 Among his other credits are Empire Falls, Mean Creek, Off the Black and Local Color, and the baseball flick Chasing 3000.